What material is commonly used for the lenses of periscopes?

 (d) Type XXIII

-Which submarine class is considered the most advanced and stealthy attack submarine operated by the Royal Navy of the United Kingdom?
+Which class is considered the most advanced and stealthy attack submarine operated by the Royal Navy of the United Kingdom?

 (a) Astute-class